-Bookies expect 5.33 clean sheets in gameweek 9.
-In last season, we were used to a rate of 5.89 per clean sheets gameweek.
-This season we have seen clean sheets at the rate of 6.125 clean sheets per gameweek.
-We can say we are seeing more clean sheets than usual.
+Bookies expect 4.73 clean sheets in gameweek 9.
+In the last season, we were used to a rate of 5.45 clean sheets per gameweek.

-Manchester City overperformed their defensive expectations the most from all teams.
-Citizens should have kept 3.48 clean sheets instead of 6 according to our expected clean sheets table.
+Crystal Palace overperformed their defensive expectations the most of all teams.
+They should have kept 2.04 clean sheets instead of 4 according to our expected clean sheets table.

-Manchester United underperformed their defensive expectations the most from all teams.
-They should have kept 3.05 clean sheets instead of 1 according to our expected clean sheets table.
+Brighton underperformed their defensive expectations the most from all teams.
+They should have kept 2.21 clean sheets instead of 0 according to our expected clean sheets table.

 You can see the expected clean sheets table and clean sheet odds for all Premier League teams here.